neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 In the following sections, some core components of Domain-Driven Design are explained.
 It starts with an approach to create a ubiquitous language, and then focuses on the technical realization of the domain model.
-After that, it is quickly explained how FLOW3 enables Domain-Driven Design, such that the reader gets a more practical understanding of it.
+After that, it is quickly explained how TYPO3 Flow enables Domain-Driven Design, such that the reader gets a more practical understanding of it.